Class-D / Switching Amplifiers & TDSS Upgrades

 In summery, combining all of the above we arrive at a condition of extreme complexity with respect to the RF radiation profile that exists inside the metal chassis of virtually any given PWM-based amplifier.
 In fact, the RF profile can be so complex that it might well require using the equivalent of a Cray super-computer to model and analyze.

-Whether or not that's actually the case is somewhat irrelevant though, as the environment inside the chassis of these amplifiers is sufficiently complex that their designers are not able to anticipate the RF profile such that they can compensate for it within the circuit design.
+Whether or not that's actually the case is somewhat irrelevant though, as the environment inside the chassis of these amplifiers is sufficiently complex that their designers are not able to anticipate the RF profile toa sufficient degree that they could possibly compensate for it within the circuit design.
 Rather, they simply build a prototype and if the design is stable enough to produce acceptable audio measurements... "when in doubt, ship it out" becomes the motto that rules the day.
-If the results are otherwise, then they attempt to change the layout of the circuitry a bit and/or shorten the lengths of the wires that are used to connect everything together until the assembly of it all meets their basic design requirements.
+If the results are otherwise, then they attempt to change the layout of the circuitry and wires a bit and/or shorten the lengths of the wires that are used to connect everything together until the assembly of it all meets their basic design requirements.

 To be sure, going to lengths that involve the use of standard accepted practices of shielding and grounding that have been proven to virtually eliminate the problems at their source (the wires) is always a last resort due to the large amount of manual labor required to do so.
 Otherwise, they will inevitably be forced to raise the end cost of the product to the consumer, and thereby run the risk of incurring a reduced sales volume for the product that is likely to result.
 While doing so will likely increase the performance of the product substantially, due to the fierce competition in the marketplace ultimate audio performance is not the primary goal of most high-end audio manufacturers.
 If a given sales volume cannot be achieved to offset the manufacturer's operational overhead while also generating a profit, then the product simply will not be produced.